MinaProtocol/mina/docs/testnet-guardian-runbook.md

 3. Expected TPS
 4. Blocks being produced consistently

-Report the status of the network and testing to the rest of the team on `#qa-net-discussion` channel
+Report the status of the network and testing to the rest of the team on `#qa-net-discussion` channel.

 On completing the QA-net phase successfully, let the infrastructure team know the same and tear down the QA-net before the release.